YosfanEilay/CLSID-Ninja/README.md

 ## Compatibility
 Working with EDR's? not a problem! <br />
-CLSID Ninja is designed to seamlessly integrate into your workflow,offering versatile compatibility across various environments: <br />
+CLSID Ninja is designed to seamlessly integrate into your workflow, <br />
+offering versatile compatibility across various environments: <br />
 - **Local Host:** CLSID Ninja can be run locally on the host itself.
 - **Cortex XDR Live Terminal:** Easily execute CLSID Ninja within the Cortex XDR Live Terminal, enhancing your threat analysis capabilities.
 - **Falcon Crowdstrike RTR:** Extend your threat detection and response capabilities with CLSID Ninja in Falcon Crowdstrike RTR,